 - Easily Customize the Logo, Headline and Description

 - Display Links to Your Facebook, Twitter and Email Accounts

 - Well Documented

-Want to create a more customized maintenance page and collect email from different email providers?
-Checkout http://comingsoonpage.com, this builder creates custom html coming soon pages which can be repurposed for WordPress Maintenance Mode pages.
+Want to create a more customized error page and collect email from different email providers?
+Checkout http://comingsoonpage.com, this builder creates custom html coming soon pages which can be repurposed for WordPress error pages.